 Capsicum annuum 'Thai Dragon'

 Spacing: 24 inches

 Group/Class: Hot Thai

 A fiery hot and stunning compact bush variety; upward facing slender fruit emerge green and ripen to bright red; great for hot sauces, stir fry, drying or adding a spicy kick to salads; superb performance in patio containers and small gardens

-Thai Dragon Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Thai Dragon Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small green pointy peppers (which are technically 'berries') with red flesh which are typically harvested when mature.
 The fruit will often fade to red over time.
 The peppers have a fiery taste and a crunchy texture.

 The peppers are most often used in the following ways: